 A front tooth gap refers to a visible space between two teeth, most commonly between the upper front teeth, also known as the central incisors.
 This condition is medically referred to as a diastema of the front teeth.
 The gap between front teeth can be very small and barely noticeable, or wide enough to be clearly seen when smiling or speaking.

-A front teeth gap in Vietnam occurs in both children and adults, similar to trends seen worldwide.
+A front teeth gap occurs in both children and adults, similar to trends seen worldwide.
 In children, spacing between front teeth is often temporary and may close naturally as permanent teeth erupt and the jaw develops.
 In countries such as Japan and Germany, dentists typically monitor childhood spacing without intervention unless functional issues arise.

 See more: Does getting braces hurt